 - Introduce endoscopic 'jumbo' forceps into the sigmoidoscope channel and commence mucosal specimen collection at ~15 cm from the anal verge.
 The forceps need to be washed (dipped) in water between every biopsy.
 Forceps measuring approximately 3.7 mm with a 3.2 mm jaw will be required in order to obtain a 15 mg biopsy. - Each individual biopsy should be obtained before the next one is collected.
-See SSP Section 10 Lab Considerations for details on how many rectal biopsies should be collected and samples should be handled. - Following tissue collection, participant vital signs should be obtained after a period of rest (approximately 5 minutes) and documented in chart notes or on another site-specific tool and any abnormal findings should be further evaluated.
+See the Laboratory Considerations SSP section for details on how many rectal biopsies should be collected and how samples should be handled.

+Prior to and following tissue collection and if local standard of care, staff may obtain participants' vital signs and document in chart notes or on another site-specific tool any abnormal findings, which should be further evaluated.